WinWrap/WinWrapExamples/README.md

 WinWrapExamples
 ===============

-The WinWrapExamples repository is a collection of "Best Practices" for using WinWrap Basic in host applications.
+Scripting covers many different aspects of user interaction with your application.
+User's benefit from secure natural language extensions integrated into your host application.
+Polar Engineering and Consulting has collected together a set of "best practices" to deal with these different aspects.

-A summary page for WinWrapExamples is located at [WinWrap Examples](http://www.winwrap.com/web/basic/solutions/?solution=bp-examples&file=Integrating%20WinWrap®%20Basic%20in%20Host%20Applications).
+A summary page for WinWrapExamples is located at [WinWrap Examples](http://www.winwrap.com/web/basic/solutions/?solution=bp-examples&file=Integrating%20WinWrapï¿½%20Basic%20in%20Host%20Applications).